Zero-Down-Time/kubezero/docs/notes.md

 List of awesome plugins: https://github.com/ishantanu/awesome-kubectl-plugins

 ### kubelogin
 To login / authenticate against an openID provider like Google install the kubelogin plugin.
 See: https://github.com/int128/kubelogin

 Make sure to adjust your kubeconfig files accordingly !

 ### kauthproxy
 Easiest way to access the Kubernetes dashboard, if installed in the targeted cluster, is to use the kauthproxy plugin.
 See: https://github.com/int128/kauthproxy

 Once installed simply execute:
 `kubectl auth-proxy -n kubernetes-dashboard https://kubernetes-dashboard.svc`
 and access the dashboard via the automatically opened browser window.
-# api-server OAuth configuration